 Health Indicator Report of Unintentional Injury Deaths

 In Utah, unintentional injuries are a leading cause of death and disability.
-They account for approximately 1,051 deaths and 9,678 hospitalizations each year.
-In addition, thousands of less severe injuries are being treated in doctor's offices, clinics, emergency departments, homes, schools, work sites, etc. In 2013, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning.
+They account for approximately 1,085 deaths and 9,715 hospitalizations each year.
+In addition, thousands of less severe injuries are being treated in doctor's offices, clinics, emergency departments, homes, schools, work sites, etc. In 2014, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning.
 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
 High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.

 Unintentional Injury Death Rates by Race, Utah, 2015-2017